Role

 Explore their perceptions of AI tools

-Learn what sellers expect from AI and how they would like it to assist in their workflow.
+Learn what sellers expect from AI and how they would like it incorporated in their workflow.

 Understand decision-making challenges